Optical fiber: Termination and splicing

 Optical fibers are connected to terminal equipment by optical fiber connectors.
 These connectors are usually of a standard type such as FC, SC, ST, LC, MTRJ, MPO or SMA.
-Optical fibers may be connected by connectors, or permanently by splicing, that is, joining two fibers together to form a continuous optical waveguide.
-The generally accepted splicing method is arc fusion splicing, which melts the fiber ends together with an electric arc.
-For quicker fastening jobs, a “mechanical splice” is used.
+Optical fibers may be connected by connectors typically on a patch panel, or permanently by splicing, that is, joining two fibers together to form a continuous optical waveguide.
+The generally accepted splicing method is fusion splicing, which melts the fiber ends together.
+For quicker fastening jobs, a mechanical splice is used.
+All splicing techniques involve installing an enclosure that protects the splice.

 Fusion splicing is done with a specialized instrument.
 The fiber ends are first stripped of their protective polymer coating (as well as the more sturdy outer jacket, if present).
-The ends are cleaved (cut) with a precision cleaver to make them perpendicular, and are placed into special holders in the fusion splicer.
-The splice is usually inspected via a magnified viewing screen to check the cleaves before and after the splice.
+The ends are cleaved with a precision cleaver to make them perpendicular, and are placed into special holders in the fusion splicer.
+The splice is usually inspected via a magnified viewing screen to check the cleaves before and fusion after the splice.
 The splicer uses small motors to align the end faces together, and emits a small spark between electrodes at the gap to burn off dust and moisture.
 Then the splicer generates a larger spark that raises the temperature above the melting point of the glass, fusing the ends permanently.
 The location and energy of the spark is carefully controlled so that the molten core and cladding do not mix, and this minimizes optical loss.
-A splice loss estimate is measured by the splicer, by directing light through the cladding on one side and measuring the light leaking from the cladding on the other side.
+A splice loss estimate is measured by the splicer by directing light through the cladding on one side and measuring the light leaking from the cladding on the other side.
 A splice loss under 0.1 dB is typical.
 The complexity of this process makes fiber splicing much more difficult than splicing copper wire.

 Mechanical fiber splices are designed to be quicker and easier to install, but there is still the need for stripping, careful cleaning, and precision cleaving.
-The fiber ends are aligned and held together by a precision-made sleeve, often using a clear index-matching gel that enhances the transmission of light across the joint.
-Such joints typically have a higher optical loss and are less robust than fusion splices, especially if the gel is used.
-All splicing techniques involve installing an enclosure that protects the splice.
+The fiber ends are aligned and held together by a precision sleeve, often using a clear index-matching gel that enhances the transmission of light across the joint.
+Mechanical splices typically have a higher optical loss and are less robust than fusion splices, especially if the gel is used.